MedAI-Lab/AI-PPS-NPC/README.md

 # Usage
-Four testing cases were provided for the analysis.
+Four testing cases are provided for the analysis.

 * Clinical_information
   * --- This section provides the clinical features of the testing cases (Clinical data.csv), among which age, T stage and N stage were the important factors we have identified using univariate and multivariate Cox regression analyses.